abdulkarim723/Text-Parser-for-Arithmetic-operations/README.md

 Supported arithmetic operations by the parser till the monment of writing this docu are **(addition, substraction, multiplication, divison, reminder of division, power of a value, sin, sinh, asin, asinh, cos, cosh, acos, acosh, tan, tanh, atan, atanh, abs, sqrt, cbrt, exp, floor, ceil, log, log10)**.

-**The tag v1.2 should work in a stable state.
-But it is old and doesn't support all supported features in the program**

 - The user types the input to be calculated
 - The program reads the input as a string and prints the result